st125052/a6-nlp-retrieval-augmented-generation-st125052/README.md

 You can access the website [here](https://aitmltask.online).

 # Limitations

 Note that the model predicts only responses to a specific set of questions, as directed by the content in the PDF.
 Also, it may generate unwanted or hallucinated content for some contents, which is a known limitation.

+# Important Notes

+To improve safety, the existing OpenAI key used for training has been decommissioned, and a new key has been added in its place.

 # How to Run the Retrieval Augmented Generation Docker Container Locally